UBC-DSCI/predict-airbnb-nightly-price/CONTRIBUTING.md

 * **Explain which behavior you expected to see instead and why.**
 * **Include details about your configuration and environment**

 #### Direct contributors
-* Direct contributors will push to the `main` branch of the project.
+* Use issues for listing tasks that need accomplishment, and assignment of tasks.
 * Issues should be linked to project milestones.
 * A Project board is used to organize the issues.
+* Pull at the beginning of each work session, and push at the end.
+* Features and fixes are to be contributed in a GitHub flow workflow (where they create branches for each feature or fix, which are reviewed and critiqued by at least one other teammate before the the pull request is accepted).
+*

 #### External Contributors
 * External contributors need first to open issues to explain how they might like to help.
 * If welcomed, the should fork the repo and send their changes via a pull request.

 This contribution guidelines were based in [Atom's contribution guidelines](https://github.com/atom/atom/edit/master/CONTRIBUTING.md)